konstmish/prodigy/README.md

 Let `net` be the neural network you want to train.
 Then, you can use the method as follows:
 ```
 from prodigyopt import Prodigy
-# you can choose weight decay value based on your problem, 0 by default
+# choose weight decay value based on your problem, 0 by default
+# set slice_p to 11 if you have limited memory, 1 by default
-opt = Prodigy(net.parameters(), lr=1., weight_decay=weight_decay)
+opt = Prodigy(net.parameters(), lr=1., weight_decay=weight_decay, slice_p=slice_p)
 ```
 Note that by default, Prodigy uses weight decay as in AdamW.
 If you want it to use standard $\ell_2$ regularization (as in Adam), use option `decouple=False`.
 We recommend using `lr=1.` (default) for all networks.
 If you want to force the method to estimate a smaller or larger learning rate, it is better to change the value of `d_coef` (1.0 by default).
 Values of `d_coef` above 1, such as 2 or 10, will force a larger estimate of the learning rate; set it to 0.5 or even 0.1 if you want a smaller learning rate.
+Standard values of `weight_decay` to try are 0 (default in Prodigy), 0.001, 0.01 (default in AdamW), and 0.1.
+Use values of `slice_p` larger than 1 to reduce the memory consumption. `slice_p=11` should give a good trade-off between accuracy of estimate learning rate and memory efficiency.

 ## Scheduler
 As a rule of thumb, we recommend either using no scheduler or using cosine annealing with the method: